Overview ︎︎︎

 The Space Between Work and Prayer

 Where do working Muslim women pray outside the domestic space?
-And how does their prayer practice manifest in Lamu spatially?
+And how do their prayer practices manifest spatially in Lamu?

 Authors: